-I don't like Apple's Smart Keyboard or Smart Keyboard folio.
-I find the key feedback to be a bit ... mushy.
+I don't like Apple's Smart Keyboard or Smart Keyboard Folio.
+I find the key feedback to be a bit...mushy.
 I think it's a genius design, and for some, it's a wonderful experience, but it's just not for me.
-I prefer keys that are a bit more clicky, springy, noisy, even.
-So when Apple announced the Magic Keyboard with trackpad for iPad Pro in March, I threw my money at my computer screen with a celebrated, "huzzah!"
+I prefer keys that are a bit more clicky, springy, even a little noisy.
+So when Apple announced the Magic Keyboard with trackpad for iPad Pro in March 2020, I threw my money at my computer screen with a celebrated, "huzzah!"

 And yes, I wrote and published this 11-inch iPad Pro with Magic Keyboard review exclusively using the combo.